aekazakov/genome-depot/README.md

 Alternatively, genomes can be imported from admin panel.

+Start qcluster process:

+activate virtual environment (source /path/to/virtualenv/bin/activate)

+cd cgcms/CGCMS/genomebrowser

+python manage.py qcluster

-Log into siteURL/admin with username and password you created during installation process.
+Log into siteURL/admin with superuser login and password you created during installation process.

 Click "Import genomes" button and follow the instructions on the page.

+Tab-separated text file is always required.

+Zip-archive with genomes may be provided, if genomes haven't been uploaded to server.

+For genome download from NCBI ftp, e-mail address should be provided.
+For security reasons, this e-mail is never stored in the database.

 # Other commands